heroku/heroku-buildpack-clojure/README.md

 ## Configuration

-By default your project is built by running `lein deps` under Leiningen 1.x and `lein compile :all` under Leiningen 2.x.
-To customize this, check in a `bin/build` script into your project and it will be run instead of invoking `lein` directly.
+If your project uses Leiningen 2 (highly recommended) you should include `:min-lein-version "2.0.0"` (or higher) in your `project.clj`.

+Your `Procfile` should declare what process types which make up your app.
+Typically in development Leiningen projects are launched using `lein run -m my.project.namespace`, but this is not recommended in production because it leaves Leiningen running in addition to your project's process.

+### Leiningen at Runtime

-If you are using Leiningen 2.x, it's highly recommended that you use the `:production` profile in your `Procfile` and/or `bin/build` to avoid having tests and development dependencies on your classpath in production.
+One way to avoid this is with the `trampoline` task.
+This will cause Leiningen to calculate the classpath and code to run for your project, then exit and execute your project's JVM.
+If you do this it's recommended you use the `:production` profile to avoid having development or test dependencies or configuration visible:

+    web: lein with-profile offline,production trampoline run -m myapp.web

 If you don't need to add anything to the `:production` profile then you can leave it out and the one from `opt/profiles.clj` in the